-- A simple design means that there are less crevices for germs and bacteria to hide in.
-After a quick rub down with your fingers using soap and water you will be able to reach all areas where these germs may be hiding.
+- A simple design means that there are fewer crevices for germs and bacteria to hide in.
+After a quick rub down with your fingers using soap and water, you will be able to reach all areas where these germs may be hiding.

 - The device remains easy to clean even after making adjustments